Marketing Strategies

 Your global customers cannot experience friction when they visit your website.
 If they do, they'll abandon it.

-Though it's possible to use machine translation software like Google Translate to convert your web content into other languages, it is widely considered a best practice to employ human translators whenever possible.
+You can use machine translation software like Google Translate to translate your website, but it is best to use human review when possible.
 People are still more effective at crafting and editing translations for accuracy and nuance than computer assisted translation systems.

 Localisation Increases Engagement